The Secret to Finding Balance in Unbalanced Times

 If more and more people around the world took measures to expand their consciousness through group meditative practices, if they collaborated to raise and expand their personal consciousness and to disseminate positive, high-vibe, high-consciousness media and content into the world, the result could be an improved quality of life for everyone the world over — in the sharing of remarkable ideas to improve the circumstances of our lives and in a greater share of enlightenment and understanding experienced by the everyman.

-If more and more people experienced the expanded awareness arising from meditative practices and “going within” — and got along with each other, as a result — the world would move in a positive direction — towards peace and abundance and a deep reconnection with the Divine — with God.
+If more and more people experienced the expanded awareness arising from meditative practices and “going within” — and, as a result, got along with each other — the world would move in a positive direction — towards peace, abundance, and a deep reconnection with the Divine — with God.